oqe/varanto/INSTRUCTIONS.md

 Download git repo

     git init
-    git remote add origin https://
+    git remote add origin https://github.com/oqe/varanto
     git pull origin master

 For MSigDB and SNP-arrays (or your custom background sets) you need to some manual downloading and setting up before import.
 Ensembl and GET-E downloading and preparation is automated in the main import script.
 Configuration of varanto_import.conf is still required.

 Check *varanto_import.conf* file for settings and paths for files.
-There is a more comprehensive follow up on this .conf file in section 7.
+There is a more comprehensive follow up on this .conf file in section 3.1.

 Data sources in these examples will be downloaded and stored to /varanto/downloaded_data.
 Alternatively they can be downloaded to any given directory, be sure to reflected that in place of /varanto/downloaded_data.

-*Install R-packages*:
+**Install R-packages*:**
 * After installing RStudio open and run varanto/www/install_R_packages.R to install the required packages

 #### 2.2 Preparing additional data sources manually